-I finally took the leap and move out of the twin cities.
+I finally took the leap and moved out of the twin cities.
 Minneapolis has been an amazing place for growth and development.
 I am beyond grateful for what I learned about myself while living there and the amazing friendships that came out of it.
-Nevertheless, I felt it was time for a fresh start, new surroundings and new opportunities, which are opening up for me here in Dallas.
+Nevertheless, I felt it was time for a fresh start; new surroundings and new opportunities opened up for me here in Dallas.

 FEELING MINTY FRESH + GIVEAWAY [GIVEAWAY CLOSED]

-Speaking of it being TIME for a fresh start, as soon as I got to my new city I received this cool watch from Jord Wood Watches.
+Speaking of it being TIME for a fresh start, as soon as I got to my new city, I received this cool watch from Jord Wood Watches.
 The watch is beautifully crafted of dark sandalwood with a beautiful mint finish.
-As soon as I saw it, it was in love at first sight and had to rock it right away.
-As a matter of fact, it inspired me to keep the “mint flavored” love going with my recipe for Creamy Pea and Mint soup.
+As soon as I saw it, it was in love at first sight, and I had to rock it right away.
+It inspired me to keep the “mint-flavored” love going with my Creamy Pea and Mint soup recipe.

 Do peas need to be soaked before cooking pea soup?

 Nope, soaking peas before cooking is not entirely necessary.
 However, if you are using fresh peas instead of frozen peas, soaking them overnight will significantly reduce their cooking time.
 For example, unsoaked peas can take anywhere between 1 to 2 hours to simmer, while the soaked ones will take around 40 minutes.

 Mint tastes sweet and has a refreshing cool effect on the tongue.
 The menthol flavor and scent are most potent when leaves are fresh compared to when they dry out.
 Besides, the spice is quite versatile and can be used in both sweet and savory foods.